-Step 5.
-To determine the amount of antioxidant compound that can be used, divide the maximum amount of antioxidant permitted by the percentage of the major antioxidant used, then convert the pounds into ounces.
+Step 5) To determine the maximum amount of antioxidant compound permitted, divide the maximum amount of antioxidant permitted by the percentage of that specific antioxidant in the mix.
+Then, convert pounds into ounces since the formula in this example stated the ounces of antioxidant mix used.

-$0.0216 \text{ lb.} \div .30 [30\% \text{ BHA}] = 0.072 \text{ lb.}$ maximum antioxidant mix permitted
+0.0216 lb.
+[BHA permitted] ÷ .30 [30% BHA] = 0.072 lb. maximum antioxidant mix permitted